-Upon King Afonso V’s later triumphal arrival in Tangier, Rui de Pina mentions also that “[The king] went immediately to the mosque which was already transformed into a church.”
-There, according to the chronicler, he “named as Bishop of the city the Prior St. Vicente Fora de Lisbon, who, belonging to the order and rule of St. Augustine, was already entitled to be Bishop of the city.”
-Referring to the “apostolic authority” of St. Augustine over North Africa, he depicts the Portuguese victorious King as restoring the historical African diocese of the Church father.
-De Gois prefaces in his Chronicle the narrative of the conquest by a history of the city, from its mythological and historical foundation by the Romans, to its conquest by the Visigoths and later by the “mouros,” and finally by the Portuguese after many failed attempts.
-He then adds the following remark: “this city, which the Portuguese Kings did not success to conquer for a long time, even if mobilizing a great amount of people, and spending much pains, losses and expenses, was finally conceded to them by divine Providence in no time without swords nor blood.”
-Proof of the providential character of the seizure was for de Gois not only its pacific nature, but its date, the 28th of August, “day in which the church celebrated the memory of the blessed Saint Aurelius Augustinus, Bishop of Hippo Regius.”
-Leo Africanus displays in his account almost the same data about the mythology and history of Tangier as well as about the Portuguese conquest of the city.
+Upon King Afonso V’s later triumphal arrival in Tangier, Rui de Pina also mentions that “[The King] went immediately to the mosque which had already been transformed into a church.”
+There, according to the chronicler, he “named Prior St. Vicente Fora de Lisbon bishop of the city, who, belonging to the order and rule of St. Augustine, was already entitled to be bishop of the city.”
+Referring to the “apostolic authority” of St. Augustine over North Africa, Rui de Pina depicts the victorious King of Portugal as restoring the historical African diocese of the ancient Church father to its rightful owner.
+De Gois in his Chronicle prefaces the narrative of conquest with a history of the city, beginning with its mythological and historical foundation by the Romans, to its conquest by the Visigoths and later by the “mouros,” and finally, after many failed attempts, by the Portuguese.
+He then adds the following remark: “this city, which the Portuguese kings failed to conquer for much time, even though they had mobilized extensive forces [to this end], and incurred much pain and many losses and expenses, was finally conceded to them by Divine Providence with no delay and with neither [the use of] sword nor [the shedding of] blood.”
+For de Gois, the proof for the providential character of the seizure was not only its peaceful nature but its date, August 28, “the day on which the church celebrated the memory of the blessed Saint Aurelius Augustinus, Bishop of Hippo Regius.”
+In his account, Leo Africanus offers almost the same information about the mythology and history of Tangier and the Portuguese conquest of the city.
 He was surely one of the major “Arab” sources mentioned by De Gois.
-Yet the Portuguese Chronicler changed substantially the concluding remark of Leo Africanus: “But that which the Portugall-king could not bring to passe with those two Armadas, he achieved it finally, when it pleased to fortune [quando piacque alla fortuna], with a few soldiers and without spilling blood as before.”
-De Gois christianized Leo Africanus’ “fortune” into a demonstration of divine Providence in the pacific victory of the Christian King over the Muslims.
+Yet the Portuguese chronicler has substantially changed Leo Africanus’ concluding remarks which originally read as follows: “But that which the Portuguese king could not bring to pass with those two Armadas, he achieved finally with a few soldiers and without spilling blood as before, when it pleased fortune [quando piacque alla fortuna].”
+De Gois simply Christianized Leo Africanus’ “fortune” into a demonstration of Divine Providence evident in the nonviolent victory of the Christian king over the Muslims.

-As can be learned from the accounts of the conquest in the Chronicles of Rui de Pina, Garcia de Resende, and Demião de Gois, the celebration of the victory initiated in the mosques of Arzila and Tanger and then spread to Lisbon and the Portuguese Kingdom, but also to Andalusia and the Papal Court in Rome.
-If the oratio of Teixeria or Almeida delivered in front of the Pope Sixtus IV in 1472 has been unfortunately lost, we can extrapolate its content from the 1481 oratio to the Pope.
-There, Ambassador Garcia de Meneses boasts the capture of Tangier, whose inhabitants, “filled with fear and desperation to endure a [Portuguese] siege […] surrender to the perfect King [Afonso V].”
-He then adds: “I won’t tell in details how many and how great victories, the captains of our armies has achieved against the defiant barbarians during almost seventy years.”
-Teixeria and Almeida were surely no less lavish in their praise of the conquest.
+As attested in the chronicles of Rui de Pina, Garcia de Resende, and Demião de Gois, victory celebrations began in the mosques of Arzila and Tangier but soon spread to Lisbon, the rest of Portugal, and even to Andalusia and the Papal Court in Rome.
+Though the oratio delivered by Teixeria or Almeida to Pope Sixtus IV in 1472 has been lost, we can extrapolate its contents from a similar oratio delivered in 1481.
+In that instance, Ambassador Garcia de Meneses boasts of the capture of Tangier years earlier, noting that its inhabitants had been “filled with fear and desperation and, [facing the prospect] of a [Portuguese] siege, […] [had] surrendered to the perfect King [Afonso V].”
+He then adds: “I will not relate the details of the many, great victories won by the captains of our armies against the defiant barbarians over the course of almost seventy years.”
+Teixeria and Almeida were surely no less lavish in their praises of the conquest.

-The defeated Arzilian Jews
+The defeated Jews of Arzila